 Not that Patagonia started with the ideal of doing things differently.
 Nor was it a socially and environmentally conscious company from day one.
 In fact, the business which ultimately became Patagonia started out as a way for Chouinard to make some quick money to fund his climbing expeditions.

-Before Patagonia was founded in 1973, Yvon ran Chouinard Equipment, from the back of his car – selling climbing equipment made by hand with a secondhand forge, using techniques picked up from the which Yvon had pursued since the age of 14.
+Before Patagonia was founded in 1973, Yvon ran Chouinard Equipment, from the back of his car – selling climbing equipment made by hand with a secondhand forge, using techniques picked up from the passion for climbing and the outdoors which Yvon had pursued since the age of 14.

 In the backyard of his parents’ house in Burbank, an outlying suburb of Los Angeles, Yvon converted an old chicken coop into a workshop and store.
 “I still remember him in that backyard, standing over the coal fire, forging, in his bare feet,” his nephew Stanley recalls.
 “Even when it rained, he didn’t wear shoes.
 He lived a simple life out of the trunk of his car, had basically no money, he was my boyhood hero.”